AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/program-proof.md

 specify with a logic formulation requires to exactly understand what we have to prove about our program.

-One could cynically say that program proofs shows that "the implementation does not contain bugs that do not exist in the specification".
+One could cynically say that program proof shows that "the implementation does not contain bugs that do not exist in the specification".
 But, well, it is already a big step compared to "the implementation does not contain too many bugs that do not exist in the specification".
 Moreover, there also exist approaches that allow to analyze specifications to find errors or under-specified behaviors.
-For example, with model checking techniques, we can create an abstract model from the specification and produce the set of states that can be reach according to this model.
+For example, with model checking techniques, we can create an abstract model from the specification and produce the set of states that can be reached according to this model.
 By characterizing what is an error state, we can determine if reachable states are error states.